 Glacier flours are the reason for Lake Pukaki’s deep turquoise colour, fed by the surrounding Tasman Glaciers.
 From the vibrant waters of the lake, you can also grab the perfect view of the tallest peak in New Zealand, Aoraki/Mount Cook.
 Perfect for an (ice cold) dip, bike ride, or quick stop-the-car photoshoot, Lake Pukaki is a sight for sore eyes.

 Lying at the heart of the Otago Lakes is Lake Wanaka, New Zealand’s fourth largest lake.
 Estimated to be at least 300 metres deep, it is surrounded by the Cardrona Valley, one of the region’s most popular tourist areas.
 The view when standing on the shoreline is unlike any other, with glass-like stillness and towering mountains encompassing the water.
 The Wanaka Tree is also one of the photographed icons in the country, the lonely willow grows just inside the perimeter of the lake and is quite a sight to see.

 Don’t let the sulfurous scent deter you, Lake Rotorua is a summer hotspot.
 The lake is a product of an eruption from the Taupo Volcanic Zone some 240,000 years ago.
 Maori legend has it the Lake Rotorua was the very same lake that forbidden lovers Hinemoa and Tutanekai crossed to find each other.
 Nowadays the lake is a huge body of blue water making it a great location for boats, jet skis, and paddle boarders.

 Prefer the ocean?
 Where To Find New Zealand’s Best Surf Spots.

-Image credit: Mead Norton, Graeme Murry, Will Patino, David Wall, Julian Apse, Rob Suisted
+Image credit: Blue Lake by www.nelsontasman.nz, Mead Norton, Graeme Murry, Will Patino, David Wall, Julian Apse, Rob Suisted